Super sources will power the 'smartest map on the planet.' But what are they?

 Traditionally, when TomTom talks about its community and partners, it’s referring to people, individuals or organizations that suggest map edits, make changes to the map directly or provide data to inform map updates.
 These range from drivers highlighting when something’s not right on the road through their PND or navigation app, to partners, like ride-hailing and logistics companies, tracking issues with the map and presenting those to TomTom at regular intervals.

 TomTom has collaborated with its partners in this way for most of its history [Check out these stories to see for yourself.]
-But now, with its new Maps Platform, it will be even easier for partners to contribute to, and benefit from, the company’s pool of global geospatial data.
+But now, with its new Orbis Maps, it will be even easier for partners to contribute to, and benefit from, the company’s pool of global geospatial data.
 Sharing data among partners is a core part of the new platform’s architecture.

 Rather than just pointing out where the map needs an edit or making that edit directly, data will flow more freely between TomTom and its partners to suggest map changes with less human intervention.
 The data they supply will remain largely the same — this will include road network information, POI data, addresses, street names, location context and so on.